-Macron creates confusion over Libyan 'hotspots'
+Confusion swirls around Macron's Libya 'hotspots'

 By Eric Maurice

-A reported French plan to create "hotspots" in Libya this summer, to check asylum seekers before they try to come to Europe, remains unclear amid legal and practical difficulties.
+A reported French plan to create "hotspots" in Libya this summer, to check asylum seekers before they try to come to Europe, remains unclear amid legal difficulties and official denials.

 "The idea is to create hotspots to avoid people taking crazy risks when they are not all eligible for asylum," French president Emmanuel Macron was quoted as saying by Agence France Presse (AFP) on Thursday (27 July).

-Note: This story was updated at 7PM in Brussels on Thursday, taking note of the Elysee's denial of the AFP quotes